rossant/galry/docs/manual.md

 less than 10 lines of code.
 But it also gives you the opportunity to customize plots as much as you want.
-The integration of the plot within the GUI window can also be fully customized (thanks to QT).
+The integration of the plot within the GUI window can also be fully customized (thanks to Qt).

 Here, we give a **high-level overview of this interface** and, consequently, of the internal architecture of Galry.